jeparkspr/pool-control/README.md

 ## Notes
 ### The YAML Code
 This is litteraly my first significan dive into ESPHome and YAML.
 The MUST be many ways to improve the code and remove bloat \(i.e. passing parameters to scripts... * sigh... *\).
 Any helpful feedback for improving the code is appreciated and welcomed; any rude feedback will simply be deleted.
+The code can also be disected to use for any 1 of the 3 types of equipment as well... it's always easier to delete code than write it.

 ### Hayward TriStar Variable Speed Pump
 For do-it-yourself'ers, Hayward does not seem willing to share information about their implementation of MODBUS.
 Some people have tried to sniff MODBUS traffic for these pumps \(i.e. [Desert Home](http://www.desert-home.com/2014/07/controlling-hayward-ecostar-pump.html)\) and have figured out a bunch, but that's not a project I'm willing to take on at the moment.